matst80/go-smtp2telegram/README.md

 * `warningWordsUrl` Url to download spam wordlist separated by \n
 * `blockedIpUrl` Url to fetch updated spam classed ip numbers separated by \n

+Webserver that is used has basic hash so you can still share emails but at least have some security, strict content policy for everything except images and media

 ## Telegram commands

 ## `/start`